 A prolific lower-league striker from Jersey whose instinct for goal made him a cult hero at clubs across England's south coast.

-Brett Pitman's career is a love letter to the gritty, unfiltered world of the English football leagues below the Premier League.
-Born in St. Helier, Jersey, he turned professional with AFC Bournemouth as a teenager, quickly establishing a reputation as a sharp, opportunistic finisher with a penchant for spectacular goals.
-His most iconic spell came at his first club, where his goals were instrumental in Bournemouth's rise from League Two to the Championship, endearing him permanently to the Dean Court faithful.
-A move to Ipswich Town followed, but it was at Portsmouth where he found another adoring fanbase, captaining the side and scoring crucial goals with a trademark swagger.
-In his later years, he became a seasoned campaigner for clubs like Bristol Rovers and Swindon Town, his game intelligence compensating for lost pace.
+Brett Pitman scored the goals that drove AFC Bournemouth from League Two to the Championship.
+Born in St. Helier, Jersey, he turned professional with Bournemouth as a teenager, quickly establishing a reputation as a sharp, opportunistic finisher with a penchant for spectacular goals.
+A move to Ipswich Town followed, but at Portsmouth he found another adoring fanbase, captaining the side and scoring crucial goals with a trademark swagger.
+In later years, he became a seasoned campaigner for Bristol Rovers and Swindon Town, his game intelligence compensating for lost pace.
 His story is one of consistent, lower-league excellence, defined by a pure striker's instinct that never faded.

 1981–1996